-Enrollment for The Jewish Discovery Lab 5776/2015-2016 is now open for kindergarten through tenth grade.
-Click on the link to enroll online and make certain you’re included!
+Enrollment for The Jewish Discovery Lab 2019-2020 is now open for kindergarten through tenth grade.
+Click here to enroll online and make certain you’re included!

 Read the Baltimore Jewish Times article and the CJ article about the Jewish Discovery Lab.
 You can also watch a wonderful video about the Jewish Discovery Lab and John Eager Howard Elementary School playing together at The Afro-Semitic Experience concert.

 Created to be an interactive, individualized approach to Jewish learning, the Jewish Discovery Lab (“Lab”) is Beth Am’s supplemental education program for our children kindergarten through B’nai Mitzvah age.
 Our open classroom model provides students not only input into their learning goals but allows for self-directed learning.

 Lab focuses on core areas of Jewish knowledge and applies them to relevant Jewish experiences.
 Those core areas of knowledge are presented in a cycle of units based on tradition, history and culture: